UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/NPM/overview.md

 ### Compatibility

-This plug-in requires version 6.1.2 or later of IBM UrbanCode Build.
-This plug-in is supported to run on all operating systems that are supported by the IBM UrbanCode Build agent and NPM.
+This plug-in requires version 6.1.2 or later of IBM DevOps Build.
+This plug-in is supported to run on all operating systems that are supported by the IBM DevOps Build agent and NPM.

 ### Installation